 Table 2 continued Principle Advantages Limitations Time qPCR PCR is monitored by use of No post amplification handling. fluorescence reporters.
-Amplification "Can give quantitative results. results in increase in fluorescent Highly sensitive and wide dynamic range. signal which can be measured.
-Availability of standardized assays.
+Amplification -Can give quantitative results. results in increase in fluorescent +Highly sensitive and wide dynamic range. signal which can be measured. •Availability of standardized assays.
 Sensitive to inhibitors.
 Copy numbers may not portable.
 Has inherent variability.
 Only targeted species will be found.
-4-8 hours b Genetic fingerprinting Genetic fingerprinting PCR products are evaluated based 'Time and cost. on differences in sequence or length Simultaneous comparison of numerous by electronhorses: Limited resolution. numerous -Difficulties in data interpretation.
-I imited commanability across cels 1-2 days° Sanger sequencing labeled chain icleotides are g strand synthesis, can be determined -Connect comparisons, across gas. -Constly requires pure target sequences. -Lost throughput. -Databases may contain uncurated sequences. <3 hours d Clone libaries are inserted into •Polymorphic DNA fragments can transformed into individually analyzed. ourcesa similarity cuevous are not accined.
-3 days • Laborintensive and costly. • Representation of entire community requires + data "adequate" clone nicking. analysis 3 days + data analysis Direct sequencing s from low diversity Improved turnaround time compared be directly sequenced, cloning. natograms may be Not labor intensive. algorithm (Ripseq).
-Automated dataanalysis. to •Only verified for up to three different species As Sanger per PCR. sequencing •Identification depends on correctness of the database.
-As Sanger sequencing.
-NGS Massively parallel sequencing, where •Data is unambiguous and portable. libraries are prepared in vitro and •High throughput. sequencing occurs by synthesis. •Might be used for typing of strains. •May be used without prior PCR. •Continuous rapid improvements in the field.
-May give short read lengths.
-Require extensive bioinformatic analysis.
-Dependent on correctness of databases.
-Universal similarity cut-offs are not defined.
-Sample batching may be necessary.
-Up to 4 days d + data analysis Ibis T5000 Biosensor Mass spectrometry-derived base •Portable base composition data. composition signatures obtained •Primer redundancy and combination of broad from PCR amplification of multiple and narrow range targets. loci is used to identify most •Targets some antimicrobial resistance genes. •Highly automated. •Can give quantitative results.
-Novelty of method means that is has not 4-6 hours been widely tested and cost is high.
+4-8 hours ^b Genetic fingerprinting PCR products are evaluated based •Time and cost. on differences in sequence or length •Simultaneous comparison of by electronhoresis.
+Limited resolution. numerous -Difficulties in data interpretation.
+Imited comparability across sels 1-2 days ^c Sanger sequencing labeled chain icleotides are g strand synthesis, can be determined uences. sequences. <3 hours ^d Clone libaries are inserted into Polymorphic DNA fragments can transformed into individually analyzed.
+See .
+3 days + data analvsis Direct sequencing s from low diversity •Improved turnaround time compared be directly sequenced. cloning. matograms may be •Not labor intensive. a algorithm (Ripseq). •Automated datamalvsis. aree different species and correctness of the As Sanger sequencing.
+NGS e p s short read lengths. extensive bioinformatic analysis. nt on correctness of databases.
+I similarity cut-offs are not defined. patching may be necessary.
+Up to 4 days ^d + data analysis Ibis T5000 Biosensor Mass spectrometry-derived base •Portable base composition data. composition signatures obtained •Primer redundancy and combination of broad from PCR amplification of multiple and narrow range targets. loci is used to identify most •Targets some antimicrobial resistance genes. organisms present in a sample. •Highly automated. •Can give quantitative results.
+Novelty of method means that is has not 4-6 hours6 been widely tested and cost is high.
 Treshold setting influence results.
 Dependent on database accuracy.
-Interpretation of mass-spectra is "black-box".
-4-6 hours° Microarrays Specific nucleotide sequences are High-throughput multiplexing. detected based on hybridization to Can screene for species or species types, probes affixed to the microarray.
-Low-volume and sensitive analysis.
-May be used without prior PCR.
-Can give quantitative results.
+Interpretation of mass-spectra is "blackbox".
+4-6 hours° Microarrays Specific nucleotide sequences are High-throughput multiplexing. detected based on hybridization to •Can screene for species or species types. probes affixed to the microarray. •Low-volume and sensitive analysis. •May be used without prior PCR. •Can give quantitative results.
 Only targeted sequences can be detected.
-8 hours f -Laborious array design. -Costly due to fluorescence staining of traget nucleic acids.
-8 hours
+8 hours^f Laborious array design.
+Costly due to fluorescence staining of traget nucleic acids.
+8 hours ^f